The Changeling Hypothesis/Premature Prediction

 This will hardly work to Lord Voldemort’s advantage.
 His soul has undergone considerable transformation since it was last in his keeping.
 For the past 15 years it has been living the life of Harry Potter.
 Harry’s reality, perceptions and objectives are by now far more “real” to it than those of the former Tom Riddle — which it does not truly remember.
 And, having incorporated the infant Potter’s memories, it knows what love is, now; even though it has personally experienced little of it.
 It accepts the existence of love as an act of faith, and it is no longer the soul of a sociopath.

 I am no theologian.
 I do not go searching for Christ figures in children's’ (or anyone else’s) literature.
 But it looks an awful lot to me, as well as to much of the fandom, that Rowling may have handed us one after all.
-She certainly was determined to strike poses in public which implied that she had.
+She certainly seemed determined to strike poses in public which implied that she had.

 And at this point in the story that figure is not Harry Potter.
 To this point in the story Harry is standing squarely in the position of the soul in need of salvation.
 Which, in accordance with all conventional Christian doctrine, has already been provided, and now must be embraced.